Detroit Waldorf School: Detroit Waldorf history

+Founding

 The Detroit Waldorf School was founded in 1965 by Rudolf and Amelia Wilhelm, who wanted to provide Detroiters more choices in educating their children.
 Other private schools in the area at the time were not integrated, and the Wilhelms and their supporters sought to provide a diverse educational experience to children.
 The school approached the board of the Central United Methodist Church about allocating space to open a nursery school.
-An impassioned speech by African-American Junius Harris, where he reminded Board members that families of color had far fewer educational choices for their children, convinced the board to allow the Waldorf nursery school to open in their building.
-The school opened as a nursery school in the Central United Methodist Church in 1965, and was deliberately integrated from its founding.
-However, space in the church was limited, and later that year the school acquired the just-vacated Liggett campus.
-Classes for elementary students began at the present school building in September 1966.
+An impassioned speech by African-American Junius Harris, where he reminded board members that families of color had far fewer educational choices for their children, convinced the board to allow the Waldorf nursery school to open in their building.
+The school was deliberately integrated from its founding.

+In 1965, Detroit Waldorf School hired Theo and Marianne Buergin from the Highland Hall Waldorf School and opened as a nursery school located in the Central United Methodist Church.
+However, space in the church was limited, and later that year the school acquired the just-vacated Liggett campus in Indian Village.
+Classes for elementary students began at the Indian Village school building in September 1966.
 The Detroit Waldorf School was one of the first nine Waldorf schools in North America, and a founding member of the Association of Waldorf Schools of North America (AWSNA).

 In 1967, Werner and Barbara Glas founded the Waldorf Institute at the school.
 The Waldorf Institute was the first Waldorf teacher-training institution in the United States, and only the second English-speaking one.
 In 1979, the Waldorf Institute moved to Southfield, Michigan, and in 1986 moved to Chestnut Ridge, New York.
 It is now the Sunbridge Institute.

+Growth and change

+By 1970, the school had 170 students enrolled.
+Over time, a grade was added each year, and in 1975 the school began offering high school education.
+By this year, enrollment had risen to 267 students.
+In the 1970s, disagreements led some parents to leave Detroit Waldorf and found another school.
+In 1981, the Buergins left the school.
+Later in the 1980s, Detroit Waldorf School closed its high school, and there were discussions about moving the school out of Detroit and into the suburbs.
+Despite this, Detroit Waldorf School remained in Detroit.
+However, enrollment dropped to around 200 in 2001 and 147 in 2006.
+In 2008, during the Great Recession, enrollment dropped still farther, dipping as low as 120 students.

 In 2011, the school was selected by the National Trust for Historic Preservation as one of 100 "places that matter" in the United States.
 In 2013, businessman Jeff Adler donated $750,000 to various Detroit organizations, including $100,000 to the Detroit Waldorf School.
 In 2016, at the time of the Detroit Waldorf School's 50th anniversary, the school was designated a Michigan State Historic Site.
 A state of Michigan historical marker was erected at the school commemorating both the original occupant of the building, Eastern Liggett School, and Detroit Waldorf School.
+By 2017, enrollment had rebounded to 240 students.